What Every Property Owner Needs To Know About Termites

 At Innovative Pest Control, we trust the Sentricon® System with Always Active™ to protect both commercial and residential properties.
 Sentricon® with Always Active™ uses bait stations placed around the foundation perimeter of a structure to target termites and only termites.
 When termites find the bait (and they will because the bait has been scientifically proven to be more interesting to termites than wood) the active ingredient is passed from termite to termite.
 There is enough active ingredient in Sentricon® with Always Active™ to eliminate most colonies, that is why it has Always Active™ in the name.
 But, when termite pressures are high, our certified Sentricon® with Always Active™ technicians will add a more powerful Sentricon® bait that is sure to get the job done, no matter how big the threat.

-If you own property in East Texas, let the termite control experts at Innovative Pest Control protect your investment from destructive termites with the Award-Winning Sentricon® with Always Active™ Reach out to us today to schedule service.
+If you own property in East Texas, let the termite control experts at Innovative Pest Control protect your investment from destructive termites with the Award-Winning Sentricon® with Always Active™ Reach out to us today to schedule termite control services for your home.